-Production systems often operate in an uncertain environment, e.g., due to uncertain demand, unreliable machines, or random processing capacities.
-In order to support decisions for such uncertain manufacturing systems we apply analytical solution approaches.
-The basic concepts of the analysis of waiting lines are developed in sufficient detail.
-Economies of scale and the value of flexible capacities are discussed.
-Additionally, performance approximations for lean production systems, such as flow lines, are introduced.
-Several objectives, performance measures, and methods of robust planning are introduced.
+Production systems often operate in an uncertain environment due to uncertain demand, unreliable machines or random processing capacities.
+In order to support decisions for such uncertain manufacturing systems, we apply analytical solution approaches.
+The basic concepts of the analysis of Markovian queueing systems are developed in detail.
+Advanced topics such as queueing systems with general distributions, heterogeneities and time-dependent input parameters are analyzed.
+Additionally, economies of scale and the value of flexible capacities are discussed.
+Several methods and performance measures of robust planning and optimization are introduced.

-Students learn to understand the impact of stochastic variations in production systems.
-After this course students are familiar with the theory and practice of capacity analysis of stochastic manufacturing systems.
+Students learn to understand the impact of stochasticity in production systems.
+After this course students are familiar with the theory and practice of the analysis of stochastic manufacturing systems.
 They learn to adapt and to apply analytical approximations and robust planning methods.

-Required: At least one of the modules OPM 501, 502, 561, or 581 (parallel attendance possible)
+Required: At least one of the modules OPM 501, 502, 561, or 581 (parallel attendance possible); other modules may be accepted upon request.